School of Education CCPS Admission Policy

 - Passing score(s) on the state required entrance exam, Missouri General Education Assessment (MoGEA).
 In addition to paying the registration fee, each testing center administers a sitting fee.

 - Grade of C or higher in one oral communication or speech course.

 - Grade of C or higher in two writing composition courses.

 - Evaluation by Drury University faculty related to dispositions.

-- Completion of the foundations of teaching courses: EDUC 200, EDUC 201, EDUC 205, EDUC 207, EDUC 302 and EDUC 340.
-Students transferring to Drury University with an AAT (Associate of Arts in Teaching) must enroll in any uncompleted foundations courses during their first semester at Drury.
+- Completion of the foundations of teaching courses: EDUC 200, EDUC 201, EDUC 205, EDUC 207, and EDUC 302.
+Students transferring to Drury University with an Associate of Arts (AA) or an Associate of Arts in Teaching (AAT) must enroll in any uncompleted foundations courses during their first semester at Drury.

-EDUC 212 must be taken concurrently with EDUC 201 or taken during the first semester at Drury if transfer credit is accepted from another institution for EDUC 201.
+- EDUC 212 or EDUC 213 must be taken concurrently with EDUC 201 or taken during the first semester at Drury if transfer credit is accepted from another institution for EDUC 201.

 - Criminal background check: Online registration at www.dhss.mo.gov/FCSR (click on “Register Online”).
 Print receipt verifying you are in the system and send to Lay Hall.
 Once the background check has been completed, the results will be mailed to the student and the School of Education and Child Development.

-- Subscription to Foliotek (online portfolio).
+- Subscription to online portfolio.
 This will be introduced during EDUC 200, EDUC 201 and EDUC 205.
-Phase 1 must be completed (successfully complete and upload the assignments required in EDUC 200, EDUC 201 and EDUC 205).

 - It should be noted that admission to the teacher education program is not the same as being admitted to Drury University as an undergraduate or graduate student.
 Admittance to the teacher education program is required for initial state certification.